Cerenia/feature-patch/README.md

 This utility is targeted at researchers working with open source projects they may not have direct influence on.

-It aims to automate the process of upgrading to a new version of the codebase as much as possible, such that the focus of the developers can be concentrated on the final state of the codebase, instead of intermediate steps that would come up in traditional rebasing which may ultimately not be of importance.
+It aims to automate the process of upgrading to a new version of the upstream codebase and eliminating the need to traverse any intermediate steps encountered in traditional rebasing.
+The code is instead patched onto the, relevant revision of the upstream codebase.

-(TODO: Do we need a more extensive intro?)

 This project uses the [git-subrepo](https://github.com/ingydotnet/git-subrepo) library to manage nested repositories, please refer to their installation instructions to install this requirement.
 The scripts of feature-patch expect to be run in a **bash** shell with an accessible [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), and git-subrepo installation in it's path.